2017 Wichita swatting: Legal proceedings

 Barriss' sentencing was held March 29, 2019; he received 90 months' imprisonment for the California charges, and 150 months for the Kansas charges, to be served consecutively.
 Barriss also paid a $5,000 fine, the full amount of which was awarded by the Kansas Crime Victims Compensation Board to Finch's family as restitution.
 He is scheduled to be released from USP Tucson on January 14, 2035.

 In April 2019, Viner pleaded guilty to conspiracy and obstruction of justice, and was sentenced in September to a 15-month prison sentence in addition to two years' probation, during which time he would be banned from playing video games.
 Viner was released from custody at USP Big Sandy on November 14, 2020.

 In September 2019, it was reported that Gaskill struck a deal for deferred prosecution that could allow the charges against him to be dropped.
 Under terms of Gaskill's pretrial diversion agreement, the government agreed not to pursue prosecution for at least 18 months.
 Gaskill agreed to waive any speedy trial defenses and pay $1,000 in restitution, costs and penalties.
 In September 2021, it was reported that Gaskill had violated the terms of his pretrial diversion and the trial against Gaskill resumed.
 Gaskill pled guilty to one count of wire fraud in May 2022, and was sentenced to 18 months in prison in September 2022.

-As of July 2022, Officer Rapp faces civil trial.
-The U.S. Court of Appeals for the 10th Circuit agreed with a lower federal court in Kansas a family could pursue a lawsuit against a Wichita police officer but not the city of Wichita for a fatal shooting of an innocent, unarmed man who was targeted in a hoax emergency call to law enforcement.
+In July 2022, the U.S. Court of Appeals for the 10th Circuit upheld a ruling by a lower federal court in Kansas, allowing Finch’s family to continue its lawsuit against Rapp but not against the city of Wichita.
+In March 2023, the city approved $5 million to settle the case.
+Although the city had been dismissed as a defendant, it was still liable for Rapp's legal costs.
+The city paid $2 million directly, and the remaining $3 million came from its insurer, AIG.